Recommender Systems with Generative Retrieval: Introduction

 \section{Introduction}

-Recommender systems help users discover content of interest and are ubiquitous in various recommendation domains such as video~\cite{covington2016deep, zhao2019recommending, gomez2015netflix}, app~\cite{cheng2016wide}, product~\cite{de2021transformers4rec, geng2022recommendation}, and music~\cite{kim2007music, koren2009matrix}.
+Recommender systems help users discover content of interest and are ubiquitous in various recommendation domains such as videos~\cite{covington2016deep, zhao2019recommending, gomez2015netflix}, apps~\cite{cheng2016wide}, products~\cite{de2021transformers4rec, geng2022recommendation}, and music~\cite{kim2007music, koren2009matrix}.
 Modern recommender systems adopt a retrieve-and-rank strategy, where a set of viable candidates are selected in the retrieval stage, which are then ranked using a ranker model.
 Since the ranker model works only on the candidates it receives, it is desired that the retrieval stage emits highly relevant candidates.

 There are standard and well-established methods for building retrieval models.
 Matrix factorization~\cite{koren2009matrix} learns query and candidate embeddings in the same space.
 In order to better capture the non-linearities in the data, dual-encoder architectures \cite{yi2019sampling} (i.e., one tower for the query and another for the candidate) employing inner-product to embed the query and candidate embeddings in the same space have become popular in recent years.
 To use these models during inference, an index that stores the embeddings for all items is created using the candidate tower.
-For a given query, its embedding is calculated using the query tower, and then an Approximate Nearest Neighbors (ANN) algorithm is used to choose the nearest candidates.
-On the other hand, sequential recommenders \cite{hidasi2015session, li2017neural,zhang2018next, kang2018self, sun2019bert4rec, de2021transformers4rec, zhou2020s3}, which explicitly take into account the order of user-item interactions, are also recently popular.
-They also typically use softmax in the output layer when training and resort to using ANN during inference.
+For a given query, its embedding is obtained using the query tower, and an Approximate Nearest Neighbors (ANN) algorithm is used for retrieval.
+In recent years, the dual encoders architectures have also been extended for sequential recommendations \cite{hidasi2015session, li2017neural,zhang2018next, kang2018self, sun2019bert4rec, de2021transformers4rec, zhou2020s3} that explicitly take into account the order of user-item interactions.